 Keep in mind that symptoms will not disappear overnight and curing fin rot will take time and effort.

-- Redness and irritation will be localized and only be visible at the edges of the fins.
+• Redness and irritation may also be localized and visible at the edges of the fins.

-- The fins are bloody and possibly covered in fuzz with red blotchiness in many different areas.
+• The fins are bloody and possibly covered in fuzz with red blotches in many places.

-- The color of the fins is abnormally dark, or even grey, and is it is apparent that those areas are starting to die.
+• The color of the fins is abnormally dark, or even gray, and it is apparent that those areas are dying back.

-- The fin rot has actually spread past the fins and onto the body of the betta.
+• The fin rot has spread past the fins and onto the body of the betta.
 The body may start to become discolored and show signs of redness or bleeding.

-The first step to treating fin rot is remaining calm and organizing a treatment plan; while fin rot might look nasty, even mild and major fin rot stages are still relatively easy to cure.
+The first step to treating fin rot is remaining calm and organizing a treatment plan; while fin rot might look nasty, even major fin rot stages can still usually be cured.

 Next, you will need to decide if you want to use a natural remedy or a chemical medication.

 More often than not, treating fin rot with natural cures and remedies is much easier, more cost-efficient, and less stressful than using medication.
-However, there is a lot of physical labor and time that needs to be given over the course of a few weeks, and some hobbyists don’t have that.
+However, there is a lot of physical labor and time that needs to be given over a few weeks.

 Here are some ways to help your fish get better without having to use medication.

-Remember how we said that poor water quality was the leading cause for fin rot?
-Well, the number one way to treat fin rot is to fix water parameters.
+Since poor water quality is the leading cause of fin rot, the number one way to treat it is to improve tank conditions.

 It should be noted that this treatment method is best for fish experiencing mild to light major fin rot.
 At later stages, you will most likely want to move to more immediate remedies.

-Instead, do small water changes every couple of days.
-In theory, this eventually replaces all the water in the tank but gives enough time for your fish to adapt to new parameters.
+Instead of large water changes, do small 20-25% water changes every couple of days, or every day in severe cases.
+This eventually replaces all the water in the tank but gives enough time for your fish to adapt to new parameters.

-On top of doing more frequent water changes, you can also start to dose aquarium salt; this is not necessary but is encouraged in most cases.
+On top of doing more frequent water changes, you can also start to dose aquarium salt.
+This is not always necessary but is encouraged in more serious cases.

-Aquarium salt is easy to find and usually pretty inexpensive.
-It strengthens your fish’s ability to osmoregulate, or the ability for a fish to regulate its bodily fluids in respect to its environment, and overall health.
+Aquarium salt is easy to find and inexpensive.
+It strengthens your fish’s ability to osmoregulate, or the ability of a fish to regulate its bodily fluids in respect to its environment, and overall health.

 In addition, prolonged elevated salt levels can also lead to internal and external damage to your fish.